hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 # Working with HP 3PAR StoreServ

 The StoreServ option allows you to configure HP 3PAR StoreServ as storage.
 HP 3PAR StoreServ is also referred to as 3PAR.
-Before you start working with StoreServ, ensure that it is accessible from the Undercloud and you have all the required details to register the device.You can configure a 3PAR device to Sirius by using the Undercloud Horizon Dashboard or [Sirius client](/helion/openstack/ga/sirius/cli/workflow/).
+Before you start working with StoreServ, ensure that it is accessible from the Undercloud and you have all the required details to register the device using Sirius service.

+You can configure a 3PAR device by using the Undercloud Horizon Dashboard(*Recommended*) or [Sirius client](/helion/openstack/ga/sirius/cli/workflow/).
 This page describes the different tasks that you can perform using the StoreServ option in the Undercloud Horizon.<!---the following prerequisites have been fulfilled:-->

 <!---6.
 The HP 3PAR REST service is running and HTTPS is enabled.-->